Skip to main content

 Conservation

 Conservation is the first step.
 When the Insurance Commissioner determines that a company’s continued operation would be “hazardous to its policyholders, creditors, or the public,” the Commissioner obtains a court order to take control of the company.
-During conservation, the Commissioner’s Conservation and Liquidation Office (CLO) conducts a thorough examination of the company’s books and records to determine whether the company can be rehabilitated.
+During conservation, the Commissioner’s Conservation and Liquidation Office (CLO) conducts a thorough examination of the company’s books and records to determine whether the company can be rehabilitated — restructured to resume normal operations — or whether liquidation is the only realistic option.

 During the conservation phase, existing policies generally remain in force.
-The company continues to honor policy coverage and benefits and continues to adjust and pay claims — provided the policy was in force at the time of the loss, the loss is covered under the policy terms, and no applicable statute of limitations has expired.
-However, no new policies are written, and the company’s operations are under the Commissioner’s direct control.
+The company continues to honor policy coverage and continues to adjust and pay claims — provided the policy was in force at the time of the loss, the loss is covered under the policy terms, and no applicable statute of limitations has expired.
+No new policies are written, and the company’s operations are under the Commissioner’s direct control.
+If rehabilitation succeeds, policyholders may never experience a disruption in coverage.

 Liquidation

-If rehabilitation is not feasible, the Commissioner petitions the Superior Court to order the company into liquidation.
-A liquidation order terminates the company’s insurance business: all policies are canceled, no new or renewal policies are issued, and the company’s assets are marshaled to pay claims to the extent possible.
+If rehabilitation is not feasible — typically because the insurer’s liabilities exceed its assets by a substantial margin — the Commissioner petitions the Superior Court for an order of liquidation under California Insurance Code § 1016.
+The court appoints the Commissioner as liquidator.
+A liquidation order terminates the company’s insurance business: all policies are cancelled, typically with 30 days’ notice; no new or renewal policies are issued; and the company’s remaining assets are marshalled to pay claims in the priority order established by Insurance Code § 1033.

 What Is the California Insurance Guarantee Association (CIGA)?

-CIGA is a not-for-profit, unincorporated, statutorily created association established under California Insurance Code Sections 1063 through 1063.16.
+CIGA is a not-for-profit, unincorporated, statutorily created association established under California Insurance Code Sections 1063 through 1063.16 (the California Insurance Guarantee Association Act).
 Its purpose is to pay certain covered claims of insolvent property and casualty insurers’ policyholders and claimants.
 Every admitted property and casualty insurer licensed to do business in California is required to be a member of CIGA.

 CIGA is not a government agency.
 It is not funded by tax dollars.
 It is funded by assessments levied on its member insurers — the admitted insurance companies doing business in California.
 When an insolvency occurs and claims need to be paid, CIGA assesses its members to raise the necessary funds.

 Think of CIGA as a safety net — but one with holes.
 It exists to prevent policyholders of insolvent admitted carriers from being left with nothing.
-But its coverage is not unlimited, and it is not a substitute for having a financially sound insurer in the first place.
+Its coverage is not unlimited, and it is not a substitute for having a financially sound insurer in the first place.

 What CIGA Covers: The “Covered Claim” Definition